Open Space Strategy

 The initial community consultation for the Open Space Strategy has closed.

 There will be another opportunity for our community to be involved once the draft Open Space Strategy has been developed.
-If you would like to be informed when the draft Open Space Strategy is complete please submit your contact details below.

 For further information on this project please contact Carina Sidwell at firstname.lastname@example.org